 Lauren got a partner, Belen (Len) Ross, to go north with her.
 They would travel as a man and a woman.
 The other woman was a sharer but hadn’t learned how to handle it.
 She was from a rich family but not valued due to the fact that she was a girl and a sharer, even though her affliction was due to the fact that both her parents had taken the smart drug responsible for her condition.

 In teaching Len about Earthseed, Lauren realized that she needed to make Earthseed more flexible so that it would survive.
 Building another Acorn would make the community too susceptible to scrutiny and persecution.
 Testing her goal to create Earthseed teachers, Lauren started visiting people in some homes along the way.
 At one point, Len made the observation that Lauren was effective at seducing people.

 Gradually, the following of Earthseed grew, and Lauren created a plan to bring up the other adults of Acorn from their various locations to live with supporters.
 In that way, the community grew and became distributed, gathering attention from academics and influential people.
 Earthseed became successful with lots of donations and increasing influence in a distributed network.

-Lauren and Marcos met several times in Seattle but she never learnt any information about Larkin.
+Lauren and Marcos met several times in Seattle, but she never learned any information about Larkin.

 Larkin wrote forbidden stories and thought that she had built-in protection so that they would be erased if her electronic notebook was accessed by an unauthorized person.
-However, that was not the case, and when they were discovered, she was punished with counselling, spécial classes and penance for the indiscretion.
+However, that was not the case, and when they were discovered, she was punished with counseling, special classes, and penance for the indiscretion.